zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    Using a negative `amount` is an error.

-   :c: The counter instance.
+   :param c: The counter instance.

-   :amount: The amount by which to increment the counter.
+   :param amount: The amount by which to increment the counter.

    :returns: True if the counter was incremented successfully.